Thomasmclean993/Bujo/Projects/blog/Set.md

 ## How do they work?
 I'm just going to give a high level here.
 I suggest you do a quick google/youtube search if you want a deeper dive.
 Split keyboards can vary in design from having trackballs, 61 keys vs 30 or curved vs flat keywell.
 How they functions is mostly the same.

-Since most does not have the same number of keyboards as large keyboards, they *_layer_* keybon
+Since most does not have the same number of keyboards as large keyboards, they *_layer_* keys on the keyboard.

 ## So I Which one did I start with?